charleswong28/stimulus-jest/README.md

 ...
 ```

-it will load the html file `spec/fixture/snapshots/%2Fadmin%2Fstaffs` and put it in jest js-dom.
+It loads the HTML file spec/fixture/snapshots/admin/staffs/table for the JS-DOM testing.

 ## Working with turbo stream